 Here are the main degreaser active ingredients that are responsible for cleaning as well as breaking down oil compounds, dirt, and grime.

-- Sodium Carbonate.
-Sodium carbonate is one of the most common ingredients in degreasers and often used in powdered detergents.
+- Sodium Carbonate is one of the most common ingredients in degreasers and often used in powdered detergents.
 This ingredient works to breakdown oil and grease, and remove any lubricants from objects and materials.

-- Sodium Meta Silicate.
-This ingredient is highly alkaline and enables bike degreasers to break down all the fatty acids present in greasy products.
+- Sodium Meta Silicate is highly alkaline and enables bike degreasers to break down all the fatty acids present in greasy products.
 This compound could also act as a water softener and proves to be a strong cleaning agent when diluted in water.
 Sodium meta silicate is also used in phosphate-free powder and liquid detergents to remove oil and dirt from hard substances and fabrics.

 - Sodium Tripolyphosphate.
 For most bike degreasers, sodium tripolyphosphate serves as a base in which to regulate and combine other compounds in addition to acting as a pH buffer.
 This ingredient evens out friction between other ingredients in degreasers, which could otherwise result in a chemical reaction.
 And apart from working to deter grime and grease, this ingredient boosts the cleaning ability of other ingredients.

 - EDTA (Ethylenediaminetetraaceate).
-This active ingredients works as a hard water reliever and binding agent.
+This active ingredient works as a hard water reliever and binding agent.
 When it’s added to water, the compound aids in stabilizing other degreaser compounds for an effective cleaning process.

 Non Toxic vs. Bio-Degradable Degreasers